Zeroto521/Zeroto521/README.md

 ## :speech_balloon: About me

 An informal developer.
+In Chinese, I'm called it as '野生的程序员'.

-In Chinese, that would be '野生的程序员'.
+Infact, _development_ is not my main work.
+It's my hobby.

 ## :see_no_evil: Creed which I believe